GMISS: Symposium Framework

-The GMISS was undertaken as an effort to harness this government energy for engagement and establish a means to coordinate a more cohesive dialogue between government and maritime industry representatives.
-GMISS is an opportunity to demonstrate that a USN/USCG/MARAD partnership can open the doors of communication to further advance the maritime strategy, and equally, begin to provide the coordination necessary to present a unified voice to the maritime community.
+The GMISS was undertaken to harness this government's energy for engagement and to establish a means to coordinate a more cohesive dialogue between government and maritime industry representatives.
+GMISS is an opportunity to demonstrate that a USN/USCG/MARAD partnership can open the doors of communication to advance the maritime strategy further, and equally, begin to provide the coordination necessary to present a unified voice to the maritime community.

-The long range (multi-year) objectives of the GMISS include:
+The long-range (multi-year) objectives of the GMISS include: